frederickalcantara/rust-basics/generic-types-traits-ch-10/src/validate-references-lifetimes.md

 We might see suggestions to use the `'static` lifetime in error messages.
 But before specifying `'static` as the lifetime for a reference, think about whether the reference we have actually lives the entire lifetime of our program or not.
 We might consider whether we want it to live that long, even if it could.

-Most of the time, the problem results from attempting to create a dangling reference or a mismatch of the available lifetimes.
-In these cases, the solution is fixing those problems, not specifying the `'static` lifetime.
+<ins>Most of the time, the problem results from attempting to create a dangling reference or a mismatch of the available lifetimes.
+In these cases, the solution is fixing those problems, not specifying the `'static` lifetime.</ins>